dsccommunity/StorageDsc/README.md

   - Improved code commenting.
   - Reordered tests so they are in same order as module functions to ease creation.
   - Added FSFormat parameter to allow disk format to be specified.
-  - Size or AllocationUnitSize mistmatches no longer trigger Set-TargetResource because these values can't be changed (yet).
+  - Size or AllocationUnitSize mismatches no longer trigger Set-TargetResource because these values can't be changed (yet).
+  - MOF Class version updated to 1.0.0.0.
-* xMountImage:
+* xMountImage (Breaking Change):
+  - Removed Name parameter (Breaking Change)
   - Added validation of DriveLetter parameter.
   - Added support for setting DriveLetter parameter with or without colon.
+  - MOF Class version updated to 1.0.0.0.
+  - Enabled mounting of VHD/VHDx/VHDSet disk images.
+  - Added StorageType and Access parameters to allow mounting VHD and VHDx disks as read/write.

 ### 2.6.0.0

 * MSFT_xDisk: Replaced Get-WmiObject with Get-CimInstance

 ### 2.5.0.0